KrishatCoding/SQL_PROJECT/README.md

-# SQL_PROJECT
+SQL_PROJECT
-SQL project managing employee, department, and project data, featuring advanced queries for HR and business analytics.
-All sample data is fully generated online and not based on any real individuals or organizations.
+A SQL project for managing employees, departments, and projects, featuring advanced queries for HR and business analytics.
+All data is fully generated online and does not correspond to real individuals or organizations.

-Company Database SQL Project
+Table of Contents
 Overview
-This project presents a company SQL database demo built on three main tables: employees, departments, and projects.
-Practical queries for business and HR analytics are included, covering gender distribution, active staff metrics, intern counts, departmental averages, project allocations, and managerial oversight.
-The entire dataset was generated online for demonstration and educational purposes only.
-No real or personal data is used.

-Tables
-employees: Employee details (gender, designation, status, salary, department).
-departments: Department names, IDs, and leadership.
-projects: Project titles, budgets, departments, and timelines.
+Files Included
+Database Structure

-Key Analytical Queries
+Analytical Queries
-Gender distribution across employees by department Count of active employees per department
-Top departments by intern count
-Average CTC by department
-Ongoing projects with budget summaries
-Department heads with number of ongoing projects

-Technologies
-MySQL (tested in MySQL Workbench)
-Relational database principles (JOINs, GROUP BY, AVG, COUNT)

 Getting Started
-Download repository files.
-Open in MySQL Workbench or any compatible SQL client.
-Run scripts to create tables and insert sample records.
-Execute example queries or build your own analysis.

 Learning Outcomes
-Experience with data modeling for business and HR use cases Practice SQL joins and aggregation functions
-Work with safe, online-generated data for portfolio or coursework

 License

+Overview
+This project demonstrates a relational company database built with three main tables: employees, departments, and projects.
+Pre-built SQL queries provide solutions for questions like gender distribution, active staff metrics, intern counts, departmental CTC, project budgets, and department head analytics.

+Files Included
+Employees.csv — Sample employee data
+Departments.csv — Sample department data
+Projects.csv — Sample project data
+SQL Queries — Upload your SQL script here for queries and table creation README.md — This project overview and instructions LICENSE — MIT License

+Database Structure
+employees: Contains fields such as gender, designation, salary, status, and department reference.
+departments: Holds department IDs, names, and head employee IDs.
+projects: Stores project names, budgets, related departments, and timelines.

+Analytical Queries
+The provided SQL file answers:
+What is the gender distribution across all departments?
+How many active employees are in each department?
+Which departments have the most interns?
+What is the average CTC per department?
+What ongoing projects exist per department, and what are their budgets?
+How many ongoing projects does each department head manage?
+All query examples are included in SQL_Queries.sql.

+Getting Started
+Download or clone the repository.
+Open the CSV files in your SQL client to load sample data (guide on importing CSV in MySQL).
+Run the SQL script for table creation and to execute built-in analytical queries.
+Explore and modify queries as per your requirements.

+Learning Outcomes
+Apply SQL for realistic HR and business analytics scenarios.
+Practice multi-table joins, aggregation, and data modeling.
+Gain experience working with structured, artificial datasets for portfolios, tests, or interviews.

-MIT License
+License

-This setup gives a professional, readable description and a thorough README for your GitHub SQL project, making its function and scope extremely clear to future users and reviewers.
+This project is licensed under the MIT License.
+Feel free to copy and adapt this README; simply replace file links or section names as your repo grows.
+This ensures all users see where to find and how to use your scripts and data files for robust results.